Okay, so Obama's out there now saying, time to stop debating and time to work together.

 He chose to give it to a bunch of young skulls full of mush at an institution for higher learning.

-He never that that was not a serious that the fact there was another little hidden purpose that speech.
+In fact, there was another little hidden purpose of that speech.

 To have Ryan up there sitting in the front row and to give that speech, that was primo, primo insult.